imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 <img src="/media/plugins/mamut/bdv-mamut-viewerexample.png" width="500"/>

-### The BigDataViewer framework and large, multi-view images.
+### The BigDataViewer framework and large, multi-view images

 The MaMuT viewer is really a BigDataViewer window, so if you are familiar with this plugin, everything you know applies there.
 If not, here is a recapitulation of how the BigDataViewer works and how to interact with it.